George Johanson: Early life

-George Eugene Ernest Johanson, Jr., was born in 1928 in Seattle, Washington.
+George Eugene Ernest Johanson Jr., was born in 1928 in Seattle, Washington.
 From an early age his parents and teachers recognized his precocious drawing talent.
 In 1946 he moved to Portland to attend Portland's Museum Art School (now the Pacific Northwest College of Art) with the aim of becoming a commercial illustrator.
 After a year of study at the Museum Art school, learning from artists such as William Givler, Louis Bunce, Mike Russo, and Jack McLarty, he decided to focus on fine art instead of commercial.

-Between 1950-1953 he moved to New York to further his studies in printmaking and worked as a frame-maker at The House of Heydenryk while continuing to paint and take in the lively New York art scene.
+Between 1950 and 1953 he moved to New York to further his studies in printmaking and worked as a frame-maker at The House of Heydenryk while continuing to paint and take in the lively New York art scene.

 During the Korean war, Johanson did alternative service between 1953 and 1955 with a Quaker group in Mexico.
 He moved back to Portland and took a teaching position with the Museum School in 1955.
 He retired from teaching in 1980 to devote himself full time to studio practice.

 Professional development

-Johanson’s style of painting during the 1950s and into the early 1960s could best be described as abstract expressionism.
-He developed a more figurative style from the mid 1960s, including figures in imaginary spaces but often within the framework of a recognizable landscape or civic event.
-Johanson’s work is both fanciful and also loosely centered on scenes and events in and around Portland.
+Johanson's style of painting during the 1950s and into the early 1960s could best be described as abstract expressionism.
+He developed a more figurative style from the mid-1960s, including figures in imaginary spaces but often within the framework of a recognizable landscape or civic event.
+Johanson's work is both fanciful and also loosely centered on scenes and events in and around Portland.
 An example of this can be seen in Black Rabbit's Red Room (1978; Hallie Ford Museum of Art).
 Strong color, use of distinct, often abstract patterns and a surrealist style of depicting figures, combine to create timeless views into ordinary events and scenes.